ocadotechnology/test-arranger/README.md

 In case the brand field is mutable and we're afraid the `sut` may modify it, we can store its value in a variable before going into act phase and later use it for the assertion.
 The test will be longer, but the intention remains clear.

-It is noteworthy that what we have just did is application of Generated Value and to some extent Creation Method patterns described in *xUnit Test Patterns: Refactoring Test Code* by Gerard Meszaros.
+It is noteworthy that what we have just done is an application of Generated Value and to some extent Creation Method patterns described in *xUnit Test Patterns: Refactoring Test Code* by Gerard Meszaros.

 ### Shotgun surgery

-Have you ever changed some tiny thing in production code and end up with errors in dozen of tests?
+Have you ever changed a tiny thing in production code and end up with errors in dozen of tests?
 Some of them reporting failing assertion, some maybe even refusing to compile.
-This is shotgun surgery code smell that just shot at your innocent tests.
+This is a shotgun surgery code smell that just shot at your innocent tests.
-Well maybe not so innocent as they could be designed differently, to limit the collateral damage caused by tiny change.
+Well, maybe not so innocent as they could be designed differently, to limit the collateral damage caused by tiny change.
-Let's analyse it using an example.
+Let's analyze it using an example.
-Suppose we have in our domain a following class:
+Suppose we have in our domain the following class:
 ```java
 class TimeRange{
     private LocalDateTime start;